bbogdan-ov/mupwit/README.md

 > [!WARNING]
 > Currently MUPWIT is being rewritten in ODIN!
-I got sick of C
+I got sick of C.
+>
+> Checkout the `rewrite-in-odin` branch.

 # MUPWIT - MUsic Player WIth Things